-The most important part of any aquarium are the filtration system, heater, substrate and lighting.
+The most important part of any aquarium is the filtration system, heater, substrate, and lighting.
 In an ordinary tank the conditions remain unchanged most of the time, breeding aquariums may require slight adjustments from time to time – keep this in mind.

 Now that the substrate is in place, we move on to the decorations.
 The choice of decorations depends entirely on the fish you keep.
 Some fish need densely planted aquariums with plenty of rocks to breed, while others may just need a lot of free space and a soft substrate.

 Once you have placed the substrate and decorations, it’s time to install the filter and the heater.
 How exactly you do that depends on the type of filter/heater.
 External filters require some space for plumbing inside the tank, whereas internal ones typically only have a power cable.

 Now you will need to fill the tank with water.
 The appropriate water level also depends on the type of species in the tank.
 Some may require very shallow conditions during mating and an increase in water level later on to stimulate spawning.

 What is left now is to install a hood with a lamp.
 Some hoods come with lights attached and others don’t.

 Once your tank is set up, you can switch the equipment on and allow 4-6 weeks for the tank to properly cycle before adding your fish.